paritytech/polkadot/roadmap/implementors-guide/src/runtime/scheduler.md

 ## Session Change

-Session changes are the only time that configuration can change, and the configuration module's session-change logic is handled before this module's.
-We also lean on the behavior of the inclusion module which clears all its occupied cores on session change.
+Session changes are the only time that configuration can change, and the [Configuration module](/runtime/configuration.html)'s session-change logic is handled before this module's.
+We also lean on the behavior of the [Inclusion module](/runtime/inclusion.html) which clears all its occupied cores on session change.
 Thus we don't have to worry about cores being occupied across session boundaries and it is safe to re-size the `AvailabilityCores` bitfield.

 Actions: